Impairment at legal BAC levels

 According to the National Institute on Alcohol Abuse and Alcoholism, aging can decrease the body’s alcohol tolerance.
 Additionally, many older people may use medications that react adversely with alcohol.
 Unfortunately, over their adult years, many people may have developed the belief that driving after “just one drink” is acceptable and even safe.
 These adults may be unaware of changes in their performance that put themselves and others at risk.

 The National Institutes of Health reports that the risk of car accidents increases among drivers older than 55 even when other influences are not factored in.
-With alcohol taken into account, the overall likelihood of an older driver causing an accident may be significant.
+With a legal level of alcohol taken into account, the overall likelihood of an older driver causing an accident may be significant.

 Ignorance about personal alcohol tolerance and driving ability does not excuse a needless accident.
 Anyone who has been harmed in an accident involving an older or impaired driver should consider speaking with an attorney about seeking compensation.